 Examples of Ethical Marketing

 Your favorite socially conscious businesses are using ethical marketing to reach their target market and expand their reach.
 Here are some of our favorites.

 - Dr. Bronners: Have you ever read the label of Dr. Bronner’s Castile Soap Bottle?
 If praising spaceship earth isn’t your jam, that’s a-ok.
 But Dr. Bronner’s does lay out all of their beliefs right on the bottle, which is a creative way to promote environmentalism.
 Dr. Bronner’s is pretty low key with traditional marketing tactics and instead uses their products and social media to advocate for a more equitable and sustainable world.
 Just head to their Instagram page to read about factory farming, Black Lives Matter, and psychedelic-assisted therapy.

 - Patagonia: Patagonia became a household name as a pioneer for environmentally responsible companies.
 They also famously ran campaigns telling people not to buy anything.
 Patagonia would rather you only purchase goods that you really need, and make sure the ones you purchase are good for the long-haul.
-They also use their platform to advocate for political awareness, like their recent label in clothing that reads “Vote the [email protected]@holes out”, referencing politicians who don’t take climate change action seriously.
+They also use their platform to advocate for political awareness, like their recent label in clothing that reads “Vote the a@@holes out”, referencing politicians who don’t take climate change action seriously.

 - Nisolo: A less radical but ethical shoe company, Nisolo uses complete transparency in their business model and marketing to show consumers how a business can balance profit with business ethics.
 They pay fair wages, responsibly source their materials, and focus on quality, durability, and customer satisfaction.
 As a Certified B Corp, Nisolo also has an environmental commitment that includes offsetting their carbon emissions and encouraging mindful consumption through their Ethical Marketplace, which only carries sustainable brands.